Deactivating the issue-tracking module makes project's files, bound to project's versions, inaccessible

 If the ``issue tracking`` module is enabled, then file downloads work as expected.

-#1 Updated by G N over 6 years ago
+#1 Updated by G N almost 7 years ago

 I am quite certain that the situation I described above has not always been the case, because I am sure downloads worked in the past, even if issue tracking was deactivated.

 I selected "1.2.1" as the affected version, but the problem might have been introduced in another release, so the affected versions might be more than just 1.2.1.